open-spaced-repetition/fsrs4anki-helper/README.md

 ### Postpone & Advance

-These features can apply a temporary `requestedRetention` to cards which have been scheduled or rescheduled by FSRS.
-It doesn't modify the `requestedRetention` in the custom scheduling code.
+These features can be used to postpone or advance a selected number of cards.
+Postpone is useful to deal with a backlog.
+Advance is useful to review your cards before a large exam or before going on a vacation.
+Remember that every time you use Postpone or Advance, you depart from the optimal scheduling.
+So, using this feature often is not recommended.

 ![image](https://user-images.githubusercontent.com/32575846/234742970-4733a244-aaad-4fab-9434-726ffac8b280.png)